blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 20 /
 ```

-## IF-THEN-ELSEIF QUESTION
+## CASE QUESTION

-1. Write a PL/SQL program to display the grade list of a student.
+1. Write a PL/SQL program to find the area of geometric shapes using CASE.

 **ALGORITHM**

 1. Start
-2. Enter three marks
-3. Calculate total mark and percentage
-4. Check if the percentage is greater than 90, then display grade as A grade
-5. Check if the percentage is greater than 80 and less than 90, then display grade as B
-6. Otherwise, display grade as C grade
+2. Take input for choice and then for area variables from the user
+3. Case 1: Circle: 3.14 * radius * radius Case 2: Triangle: 0.5 * base * height;
+4. Display output according to the case
-7. Stop
+5. Stop

 ## Program (CASE)